Need more time? Here’s how to file a business tax extension

 Why filing a business tax extension is important

 Why should you care about learning how to file an extension for your business’ taxes?
 If you don’t take action on your tax return on or before tax day, you could be subject to penalties.
 If you file your federal tax return late and owe tax with the return, two penalties may apply.

 - A failure-to-pay penalty for paying late.

 The failure-to-file penalty is normally 5% of the unpaid taxes for each month or part of a month that a tax return is late.
-The failure-to-pay penalty is 0.5% per month.
-When the two penalties are combined, the late filing penalty drops to 4.5%, so that the total penalty is 5%.
-The late filing penalty maxes out at 25% (about 5½ months); the late payment penalty continues to run until it, too, reaches 25%.
+The failure-to-pay penalty is 0.5% per month or part of a month.
+When the two penalties are combined, the late filing penalty drops to 4.5%, so that the total penalty is 5% for each month or part of a month the return was late.